pokornyv/SQUAD/README.md

 and transport properties of a single-level quantum dot connected to two BCS superconducting (sc) leads using second-order perturbation theory (2ndPT) as described in Refs.
 [1-2].

-SQUAD requires SciPy [SciPy](https://www.scipy.org) libraries and it was developed and tested using python 2.7.5 and SciPy 0.19 and 1.1.
+SQUAD requires [SciPy](https://www.scipy.org) libraries and it was developed and tested using python 2.7.5 and SciPy 0.19 and 1.1.

 Theis codes is subject to constant changes and optimization.
 Please use at own risk.
 Please consult Ref.
 [1-2] before using the code.
 In a case you find a bug or need help using the code, please create an issue on GitHub (preffered) or contact me at pokornyv@fzu.cz.
-Please always include the commit hash prefix (e.g. *7719c9a*) in all communication.
+Please always include the commit hash prefix (e.g. *78ebd43*) in all communication.

 Please cite Ref.
 [1] and/or [2] when publishing data calculated using SQUAD.